shriyag06/Sentiment_Analysis/README.md

-# Sentiment Analysis Project in Python
+# Basic Sentiment Analysis Project Using Bag of Words and Negation

 ###